Garner & Hancock complaints policy

 - We will then start to investigate your complaint.
 This will normally involve the following steps:

-- We will pass your complaint to the Practice Manger and our our designated Complaints Partner, within 14 days.
+- We will pass your complaint to the Practice Manager and our designated Complaints Partner, within 14 days.

 - He will ask the member of staff who acted for you to reply to your complaint within 14 days.